-Michele S. Mirman is an award-winning personal injury lawyer with over 43 years of experience.
-She has won over $1 billion in awards and settlements for her clients.
-She’s known as a tough negotiator and an excellent trial lawyer.
+Michele S. Mirman is the founding partner of Mirman, Markovits and Landau in addition to being an award-winning personal injury lawyer with over 43 years experience.
+She has won over $1 billion in awards and settlements for her numerous, long time clients.
+Michele is known as a tough negotiator and an excellent trial lawyer.

-Ms. Mirman’s trial experience focuses on resolving serious personal injury and wrongful death cases that include, medical malpractice, assault, and injuries resulting from defective machinery and equipment.
+Her trial experience focuses on resolving serious personal injury and wrongful death cases that include medical malpractice, construction accident cases, sexual assault, and injuries from defective machinery and equipment.
 In 1985 she won the then highest verdict in the United States ($4 million) on behalf of a rape victim.

 Awards and Achievements

 - Ms. Mirman is the former President of the New York State Trial Lawyers Association

 - Former President of the Brooklyn Women’s Bar Association.

 - Admitted to the Bar associations of New York, Connecticut, New Jersey, California, Florida and Washington D.C.

 - Lifetime Achievement to America’s Top 100 Attorneys